Viktor Glondys: Start of World War II and resignation

-In June, he started accepting the refugees into the church from Bessarabia after the Soviet deportations from Bessarabia and Northern Bukovina in accordance with the Molotov–Ribbentrop Pact.
 Fabritius, in private lectures, boasted about these actions and called Glondys a party comrade, claiming that the church was so far under the party's influence that it would even hold Roman Catholic or Jewish masses at discretion.
-However, following the departure of Wolff from the consistory on 30 November made a declaration ex cathedra - in authority - stating in the session no one had received orders, which was a challenge to the idea that the party disciplined the structures and could override Glondy's ecclesiastical decisions.
+However, following the departure of Wolff from the consistory, Glondys made a decision ex cathedra—in authority—on 30 November stating in the session no one had received orders, which was a challenge to the idea that the party disciplined the structures and could override Glondys' ecclesiastical decisions.
 This declaration had the effect of causing an internal rupture with Glondys' previous collaborations, so the Nazi loyalists started accusing consistory members aligned with Glondys of refusing to submit to disciplinary actions and demanding a purge of members.
-However, what truly consolidated Glondys downfall was when in the autumn of 1940 Andreas Schmidt between Head of the German Ethnic Group in Romania and Volksgruppenführer of Romania.
+However, what truly consolidated Glondys' downfall was when in the autumn of 1940 Andreas Schmidt became Head of the German Ethnic Group in Romania and Volksgruppenführer of Romania.
 After Schmidt took power, he decided to remove Glondys as he saw him as an obstacle to the alignment of the church with Nazi ideals.
-After he returned to the country in December 1940 after spending medical leave in Germany on 30 November, Glondys was confronted by Schmidt who delivered an ultimatum saying that collaboration with Glondys was impossible and he must resign from the seat of bishop.
-Although Glondys initially attempted to resist, Schmidt then launched an attack against him while also making threats and pressuring him, which led Glondys to submit.
-On 15 December 1940, he officially announced his resignation from office due to impaired health, which put him on permanent retirement, and was approved for Glondys to officially leave on 16 February 1941.
+After taking medical leave in Germany on 30 November, Glondys returned to Romania in December 1940, whereupon he was confronted by Schmidt.
+Schmidt delivered an ultimatum saying that collaboration with Glondys was impossible and he must resign from the seat of bishop.
+Although Glondys initially attempted to resist, Schmidt publicly attacked, threatened, and pressured him, which led Glondys to submit.
+On 15 December 1940, he officially announced his resignation from office due to impaired health, which put him on permanent retirement, and it was approved for Glondys to officially leave on 16 February 1941.
 He was replaced, under the influence of Schmidt, by Wilhelm Staedel on 19 July 1941.
 Staedel had previously been disciplined by Glondys and barred from seeking higher ecclesiastical offices after he refused to accept Circular 924/1936, but Schmidt managed to override church law for him.